 We may use publicly available information, for example, to find new potential supporters and to invite them to be involved in supporting our cause through tailored communications.
 This processing of publicly available personal information ensures that approaches are only made to people that may be interested in our cause.

 11. Your rights and how to exercise them

 You have various rights in respect of the personal information we hold about you – these are set out in more detail below.
 If you wish to exercise any of these rights, please email us at email@example.com.

 - Access to your personal information: You have a right of access to personal data held by us.
-This right may be exercised by emailing us.
-Please provide us with evidence of your identity.
+This right may be exercised by clicking here to find out how, using an online form if you prefer.
+You will need to provide us with evidence of your identity.
 Individuals will not be charged, unless the request is unreasonable, persistent or time consuming; in such circumstances a charge of £10 per subject access request will be levied.
 The data controller will aim to provide the relevant data within 14 days.

 - Right to object: You can object to our processing of your personal information where we are relying on a legitimate interest and there is something about your situation which makes you want to object to processing on this ground.
 You also have the right to object where we are processing your personal information for direct marketing purposes.

 - Consent: If you have given us your consent to use personal information (for example, for marketing), you can withdraw your consent at any time.

 - Rectification: You can ask us to change or complete any inaccurate or incomplete personal information held about you.

 - Deletion: You can ask us to delete your personal information where it is no longer necessary for us to use it, you have withdrawn consent, or where we have no lawful basis for keeping it.